Pageboy/pageboy.github.io/_portfolio/transparent-sea.md

 * Drifting Surface
 * Water Stones

-On still days the sea at the shore shows through like glass, the rounded pebbles.
+On still days the sea at the shore shows through like dimpled glass, the rounded pebbles.
 The smoothed stones remember the storms that ground away their roughness.